kamishasalim/Ai266-spring22/README.md

 ### Bilal Shoukat
 My name is Bilal shoukat. i have done my intermediate in computer science from C.A.S collage in 2019 .
 Reason of my choosing computer science is the I have little bit interest in the field, and I don’t want to study chemistry.
 After completing my bachelor’s in computer science I want to do MBA in marketing for my future goals and my future goals are to stablish my own business.
 First, I will do job and gather some amount to start my own startup and my hobbies are to play football watching series and gather information about marketing.

+### Murtaza Memon
+I'm Murtaza Memon.
+Having completed my intermediate as a **Computer Science** student from **superior college Karachi**, in 2018, I'm currently enrolled as a **Computer Science** major at **PAF Karachi Institute of Economics & Technology (kiet) .
+Reason of my choosing computer science is the I have little bit interest in the field, and I don’t want to study chemistry.
+After completing my bachelor’s in computer science I want to do masters in cyber security for my future goals and my future goals are to stablish my own business.